UMCFS/Rules/CommunityRules.md

 ```diff
 - NOTES
 ```
-**We are not responsible for activity in DMs.** There can be times when people DM you regarding information in stores, or regarding marketplace interactions or other content.
+**We are not responsible for information shared in DMs.** There can be times when people DM you regarding information in stores, or regarding marketplace interactions or other content.
 Use your best judgement when clicking on links or negotiating deals.
-We actively watch out for potential scam events, but cannot prevent or reverse a scam.
+This does not mean that our rules about hate speech and kindness and threats do not apply - they most certainly do.

 **Report any suspicious activity to <@575252669443211264>.
 DMing a staff member will be a slow response.**